Igossx/NoticeBoard/README.md

 # Notice-Board
-A simple job board application with a concurrent server
+A simple board application with a concurrent server